Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 - Running across two machines also reduced execution time to 10.72 seconds compared to the sequential version.

 - This confirms that distributing the Genetic Algorithm effectively optimized performance.

+## **Improvements Done**

+ **`Hyperparameter Tuning`**

+ - Different generation sizes were tested to balance between convergence speed and solution quality (exploration vs. exploitation trafe-offs).

+ **`Nested Multiprocessing within Distributed Architecture`**

+ - The distributed implementation was enhanced by embedding multiprocessing inside each MPI worker process.

+ - Each process distributed via MPI further parallelizes the evolution of its assigned chunk using multiple CPU cores.

+ **`MPI Execution Separation`**

+ - To avoid performance issues, the main script separated the multiprocessing and MPI executions.

+ - This prevented unecessary overhead from running multiprocessing under `mpirun` and ensured each method ran in its optimal environment.

 ---